-The International Energy Agency (IEA) works to ensure reliable, affordable and clean energy for its 28 member countries and beyond.
-Founded in 1974, the IEA’s initial role was to help countries co-ordinate a collective response to major disruptions to oil supply primarily through the release of emergency oil stocks onto the markets.
+The International Energy Agency (IEA) works to ensure reliable, affordable and clean energy for its 30 member countries and beyond.
+Founded in 1974, the IEA’s role was to help countries co-ordinate a collective response to major disruptions to oil supply primarily through the release of emergency oil stocks onto the markets.
 While this continues to be a key aspect of its work, the IEA has evolved and expanded.
-It is at the heart of global dialogue on energy policy, and now works closely with non-member countries to find solutions to shared energy and environmental concerns.
-It is one of the world’s most authoritative sources for energy statistics, and produces annual studies on oil, natural gas, coal, electricity and renewables.
-The IEA also provides authoritative, unbiased research and analysis which focuses on:
+Today, the IEA is at the heart of global energy dialogue, and works closely with its member and non-member countries to find solutions to shared energy and environmental concerns.
+It is one of the world’s most authoritative sources for energy statistics, and produces annual studies and forecasts on oil, natural gas, coal, electricity and renewables.

-- Energy security: Promoting diversity, efficiency and flexibility within all energy sectors and ensuring the stable supply of energy to IEA member countries.
+- Energy security: Promoting diversity, efficiency and flexibility within all energy sectors.

 - Economic development: Promoting free markets and energy sector investment to foster economic growth and eliminate energy poverty.